bitquery/streaming-data-platform-docs/docs/streams/kafka-streaming-concepts.md

 - dexpools - events on creation / chaing status of DEX pools
 - transactions - events, calls, transactions
 - transfers - token and coin transfers events
-- blocks - new blocks
+- raw - blocks or transactions directly from node

 Contact our support team for the topics that you can connect to for your specific needs.